Skip to content

 Applying a correction does not overwrite or delete the old memory.
 The default supersede operation keeps the original for audit lineage — it is demoted, not destroyed — and the op-log records the full before/after.
 You can trace the history at any time, and corrections are reversible.
 This is the indelibility guarantee in action: a correction never loses information.

-Your AI can start a correction mid-conversation using the correct and apply MCP tools.
+Your AI can start an edit mid-conversation using the edit and apply MCP tools. (correct also works as a backward-compatible alias.)

 {